mcmanuscw/leaflet-challenge/README.md

 Please find the link to my earthquake visualization.
+The data is dynamically refeshed and encompassed includes all earthquake data captured over the last 7 days from the US geological survey.

 The visualization uses earthquake data pulled in from the US Geological service.